 How Often to Clean Carpet

-Whether you have wall-to-wall carpeting or area rugs, vacuuming at least once per week is a must—more frequently if you have pets or kids.
+Whether you have wall-to-wall carpeting or area rugs, regular vacuuming at least once per week is a must—more frequently if you have pets or kids.
 Spills and stains should be treated as quickly as possible.
 Consider hiring a professional carpet cleaning company or doing a deeper clean yourself at least twice a year.